 Artificial Intelligence refers to a system that is not natural and has the ability to understand, learn or think.
 Machine Learning (ML) is a subset of AI that uses algorithms and statistical models to process data to execute a specific task relying on learned data and patterns.
-Artificial Neural Networks (ANN) are a type of machine learning that could use supervised learning, unsupervised learning or reinforcement (or graded) learning to perform a task similar to the way a human brain would.
-In supervised machine learning, the training set is composed of inputs p with a corresponding set of targets t.
+Artificial Neural Networks (ANNs) are a type of machine learning that could use supervised learning, unsupervised learning or reinforcement (or graded) learning to perform a task similar to the way a human brain would.
+In supervised machine learning, the training set is composed of inputs "p" with a corresponding set of targets "t".
 The inputs are applied to the Neural Network (NN) to generate outputs that are compared to the targets.
-Learning rules are applied to the NN to adjust the weights and biases to get the outputs closer to the targets.
-Reinforcement learning is similar to supervised learning, only that the neural network is provided a grade (or score) after some sequence of inputs the weights and biases based only on the inputs only, where an output is not generally available.
-This is generally used for clustering applications.
-The architecture of a neural network defines the relation between inputs and outputs.
-Some types of neural networks are the feedforward neural networks, the convolutional neural networks and recurrent neural networks.
-Feedforward neural networks are basically a network that connects inputs to outputs using multiple layers in one pass with no backward connection.
-Convolutional neural networks, and deep neural networks in general, are used generally for image classification, where initial layers are used to identify initial features edges and corners, following with subsequent layers until a final layer that determines if the picture is a cat or a dog.
+Learning rules are applied to the

+NN to adjust the weights and biases to move the outputs closer to the targets.
+Reinforcement learning is similar to supervised learning, only the neural network is provided a grade (or score) after some sequence of inputs is applied.
+This grade is used to adjust the weights and biases of the NN.
+Unsupervised learning adjusts the weights and biases based only on the inputs, where an output is not generally available.
+This is often used for clustering applications.
+The architecture of a neural network defines the relationship between inputs and outputs.
+There are many types of neural networks such as feedforward neural networks, convolutional neural networks and recurrent neural networks.
+Feedforward neural networks are essentially a network that connects inputs to outputs using multiple layers in one pass with no backward connection.
+Convolutional neural networks, and deep neural networks in general, are routinely used for image classification, where initial layers are used to identify initial features, edges and corners, followed by subsequent layers until the final layer that determines if the picture is, for example, a depiction of a cat or a dog.
 The architecture is organized to retrieve 2D information from images.
 Recurrent neural networks have feedback connections.
-They can exhibit temporal behavior, which can bed applied document translation and voice recognition.
-Due to the nature of the LWD/wireline logs and their relation with Gamma Ray (GR) and drilling data, feedforward neural networks are used to predict the petrophysical logs.
+They can exhibit temporal behavior, which can be applied to document translation and voice recognition.
+Due to the nature of the LWD/wireline logs and their relationship with Gamma Ray (GR) and drilling data, feedforward neural networks can be used to predict petrophysical logs.
 Figure 1 shows an example of a feedforward neural network with one hidden layer and one output layer.
 The weights and biases in each layer are adjusted while in training.